embrace-io/embrace-docs/docs/ios/faq.md

 ### Enabling dSYM upload debug mode

-dSYM debug mode allows you to view all the upload-related logs in the XCode build logs, shifting the logs that were going to the system logs.
+dSYM debug mode allows you to view all the upload-related logs in the Xcode build logs, shifting the logs that were going to the system logs.
 This does slow down the build process since the upload is done synchronously in debug mode, so we recommend only enabling this mode if you are having issues with dSYM uploads.

 To enable debug mode, set the environment variable `EMBRACE_DEBUG_DSYM=1`, e.g. your build step would have this format